turnaev/mysql-workbench-schema-exporter/README.md

     Mark table/view as external to skip table/view code generation.
 For Doctrine use `{d:external}true{/d:external}` instead.

-### Option list for Doctrine 2.0 YAML

-  * `useAutomaticRepository`

-    Automatically generate entity repository class name.

-  * `bundleNamespace`

-    The global namespace prefix for entity class name.

-  * `entityNamespace`

-    The entity namespace.
-Default is `Entity`.

-  * `repositoryNamespace`

-    The namespace prefix for entity repository class name.
-For this configuration to apply, `useAutomaticRepository` must be set to `true`.

-  * `extendTableNameWithSchemaName`

-    Include schema name beside the table name.
-Default is `false`.

 ### Option list for Doctrine 2.0 Annotation

   * `useAnnotationPrefix`